icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

 `if (Frame > 1)`, and figure out if a code executes or not or is waiting on another core to finish.
-Keep following the code like this and you will realize how we mapped the functions for the pipelining on 2 cores and pipelining on 4 cores part of the homework.
+Keep following the code like this and you will realize how we mapped the functions for the pipelining on 2 cores part of the homework.
 In summary:
-- for pipelining on 2 cores, we map `Scale` and parts of `Filter` on core 1 and then the rest of `Filter`, `Differentiate` and `Compress` on core 2.
+- for pipelining on 2 cores, we map `Scale` and parts of `Filter` on core 1 and then the rest of `Filter`, `Differentiate` and `Compress` on core 0.
-- for pipeline on 4 cores, we map `Scale` on core 2, `Filter_horizontal`
-    on core 1, and `Filter_vertical`, `Differentiate` and `Compress` on core 0.
-We left an empty prototype function that you can use to change the mapping and utilize core 3.
+- if you wanted to map on 3 cores, you could map `Scale` on core 2, `Filter_horizontal` on core 1, and `Filter_vertical`, `Differentiate` and `Compress` on core 0.

 You will also realize how the data flows and how the pipeline fills and drains.
 Lastly, pay special attention to the `static` in